rohitshe/TestXenkoRepository/manual/particles/particles-reference/particles-reference-editor/index.md

 ### Editor Control

 The editor control provides control for authoring particles which are only used when in the game studio.
-These preperties have no effect on the particle system when you play it in your game.
-There are sumple controls for playing, pausing and stopping a particle system, as well as resetting the simulation every few seconds to allow one-shot effects to be repeatedly played.
+These properties have no effect on the particle system when you play it in your game.
+There are simple controls for playing, pausing and stopping a particle system, as well as resetting the simulation every few seconds to allow one-shot effects to be repeatedly played.

 ### Source